 230. Russian Topics.
-1 - 6 semester hours.
+1-6 semester hours.

 Topics, chosen by the instructor, designed to be of interest to the entire campus community.
-Taught in English, readings in English.
-May be writing intensive.
+Taught in English or in Russian, as designated by the instructor.
+Some sections may be writing intensive.
 Offered as need arises.
 This course may be repeated for credit.
+Students may be awarded 5 or 6 semester hours for study abroad only